mapikit/meta-system-docs/docs/api-docs/functions-reference/array/array-length.md

 Referred as `#arrayLength`

 ## Description
-The `arrayLength` function returns the total lengthof an array.
+The `arrayLength` function returns the total length of an array.

 ## Inputs
 | Name | Type | Required